rotki/rotki/docs/usage_guide.rst

 You can also ignore assets by clicking asset icons anywhere on the app, that will redirect you to this overview asset page.
 In this page, you can ignore or un-ignore a selected asset.

 It is also possible to ignore NFTs.
-To do this navigate to ``Accounts & Balances > Non fungible balances`` and toggle the ignore NFT switch.
+To do this navigate to :menuselection:`Accounts & Balances > Non fungible balances` and toggle the ignore NFT switch.
 Then you can use the filter to view the ignored NFTs.

 .. image:: images/rotki_ignore_nfts.png
    :alt: Ignoring NFTs